About Us – Gail Cleland & David Cleland

 Over all the years we’ve had irish setters, especially during the dogs’ show campaigns, I’ve been fortunate to have had the assistance of some very special people.

-In Ty’s day (30 years ago!)
+In Ty’s day (50 years ago!)
 Peter Mangos (Tarralain) & Rob Raymer (Ivorycoast Afghans) were the handlers; in Harv’s time Greg Browne (Eireannmada) and James Weekes, who showed – very ably – when I broke my foot; Jan Malloy (Shalloys) and James Weekes (and occasionally Jacqui Weekes (Melloway Cavaliers) and too) had the pleasure (!) of handling Homer; earlier in Hugo’s career Greg Browne and Ty Atkinson were often seen piloting Hugo around the ring.
-I am thankful for their assistance and friendship – the irish setter breed certainly brings people together.
+By the time Honour arrived, I needed to enlist the help of Ty Atkinson & James Weekes again and along with Peter Frost (Dzum afghan fame) because of my physical issues (old age is a bitch!) and after another break in time Steffan Sloan took up her lead to enjoy more successes.
+I am thankful to all for their assistance and friendship – the irish setter breed certainly brings people together.

 Greg Browne (Eireannmada) (left) and Ty Atkinson (Nauvoo) …. with Hugo nearby